Exchange semester Bachelor

 Online credit transfer database

 The online credit transfer database provides you with a list of courses which were completed abroad by WU students in the past and transferred to their WU degree.
 This database is meant as a means of orientation and shows which courses were eligible for credit transfer.
 The list does not guarantee that those courses are offered each semester by the partner university or that they are open to WU students (e.g. course is already full, academic requirements are not fulfilled).

 Exchange reports by former exchange students

 All students who complete a semester abroad through the International Office fill in an exchange report, which can be accessed by future exchange students online.
 These reports are a useful source of information for answering questions concerning course registration, arrival, accommodation, costs, and local tips.

-Here you can find detailed accounts written by students about their semester abroad at certain partner universities.
+Here you will find detailed reports and interviews from students about their experiences at specific partner universities.

 As soon as you have completed courses worth 38 ECTS credits (excluding free elective courses), you can apply for an exchange semester at one of our partner universities.
 You can always check online to see if you fulfill the application requirements.

 If you have already completed an exchange semester or have already been nominated for an exchange semester during your bachelor’s degree program, you cannot apply for another exchange semester.
 However, an application for an International Short Program is still open to you.
 It is also possible to apply for an International Summer University program in that case.